Thursday, February 20, 2014

 The groom performing the bull-jumping ritual of marriage eligibility and honor

 Nothing says "hello" quite like having a loaded AK-47 shoved into your face by a Mursi tribe elder.
-The Mursi, along with their cousins the Surma, certainly were the most anticipated of the tribes on account of their stone age traditions, bizarre forms of body modification, and reputation for ferocity.
+The Mursi, along with their cousins the Surma, certainly were the most anticipated of the tribes on account of their ancient traditions, bizarre forms of body modification, and reputation for ferocity.
 Working our way up from the scorching lowlands to the forested highlands cradling the Omo River, we bounced our way through Mago into Mursi territory.
 We passed a variety of wildlife, including baboons, dikdiks, and giant vultures tearing away at a hyena carcass.
 On the top of a high ridge, we came across a small village of several family groups.
 Immediately we noticed how more primitive the Mursi culture is in comparison to neighboring tribes.
 Rather than the elegant thatched huts of the Hamer and Karo, the Mursi live in the most basic of structures that resemble little more than a pile of grass with a opening in the bottom.
 The interior was pitch dark and filled with insects.
 Their "mattresses" consisted of nothing more than a piece of rock-hard, dried goat skin and they possessed few belongings, such as a grinding stone and machete.
-An old man came out yelling in an unintelligible tongue, brandishing a Kalashnikov.
+An old man came out yelling in an unintelligible tongue while brandishing a loaded Kalashnikov.
 All of the tribes have them down here and carry them freely, purchasing them from contraband dealers across the border in Sudan for a few cattle.
-The tribes still attack each other to this day and apparently guns are more efficient at killing than old school spears and arrows.
-Apart from using his mobile phone to pinpoint the time and location of tribal weddings, Sumsum further used it to steer us clear from areas experiencing inter-tribal warfare, where killings still spontaneously arise between rival clans.
-Sumsum definitely helped with introductory formalities involving the Mursi, and thankfully we were welcomed once the initial tension and apprehension on both sides subsided.
+The tribes still attack each other to this day and apparently guns were more efficient at killing than old school spears and arrows.
+Apart from using his mobile phone to pinpoint the time and location of tribal weddings, Tsumtsum further used it via word-of-mouth to steer us clear from areas experiencing inter-tribal warfare, where killings still spontaneously arise between rival clans.
+Tsumtsum definitely helped with introductory formalities involving the Mursi, and thankfully after some discussion we were welcomed once the initial tension and apprehension on both sides subsided.
 Two women emerged from their hay pile dwellings, exhibiting the beauty accessory that brought this tribe to international recognition- the lip plate.
 This custom is truly the most radical I have ever witnessed amongst the world's tribal communities.
 The practice involves pulling out the girl's two front teeth in a gruelingly painful procedure, followed by making an incision in her lower lip into which a small ceramic plate is inserted.
 Depending on the size of the dowry given for her marriage, the size of the plate can increase, ultimately stretching the lower lip to up to 15 cm in diameter.
 It was baffling to see these women attempt to speak with giant clay disks swinging from their mouths.
-Without it, their bottom lips merely dangle below their chins.
-In addition to the lip plates, the Mursi also insert plates into their ears and decorate their bodies with ritual scarification.
+Without it, their bottom lips merely dangle below their chins, and are often something the women play with using their fingers.
+In addition to the lip plates, the Mursi also insert plates into their ears and decorate their bodies with intricated designs of ritual scarification.
 Two boys returned from the fields, one of whom was covered in huge bloody and festering wounds to his chest and arms.
 It was evident that he had recently partaken in a donga, a ritual stick fight involving a violent dual using two meter long wooden rods.
 In spite of the donga simply being a friendly competition between the men, it is not uncommon for opponents to be beaten unconscious or even to death.
 After much sitting and staring while our interpreter chatted away, we said farewell and headed off down the dirt path towards the next village.
 Along the way, we stopped to admire a group of Mursi men walking along the roadside.
-They were completely nude and covered in intricate spiral and hand-print designs of white chalk that sharply contrasted with their charcoal black bodies.
-One even wore a headdress of hippo teeth that curved down over his ears.
-As a group, they looked truly intimidating, but a couple of photos in exchange for a few gifts helped ease the tension.
-The Mursi are notorious in the region for raiding and taking whatever they want.
+One was completely naked and covered in intricate spiral and hand-print designs of white chalk that sharply contrasted with their charcoal black bodies.
+Another wore a headdress of giant hippo tusks that curved down over his ears.
+As a group, they looked truly intimidating, but a couple of photos in exchange for a few gifts helped ease the tension and even bring out a comical side to these warriors.
+The Mursi are also notorious in the region for raiding and taking whatever they want, often pointing to something on our bodies like jewelry or accessories and casually demanding it.
 Interactions with foreigners as well as pressure from the government has helped slightly reduce their aggression and hostility, however their temperaments have been known to turn without warning.

 Mursi women without the inserted plates